johnko/delugefs/README.md

 The `--lazy` option means data will only be transfered during a READ, instead of in the background

 That's all there is to it!

+# Why not ... ?

+## Couchbase + CBFS + FUSE

+- RAM requirements too high and XDCR encryption only in Enterprise.
+- No sync between different platforms.

+## MongoDB + GridFS + FUSE

+- Do you really want to run a Mongo cluster?
+- Not sure if it can sync between different platforms.

+## CouchDB + couchdb-fuse

+- The db format for CouchDB is one file /var/db/dbname.db which is not great for large binary data.
+- That db file would require compaction.
+- Replication is kinda of peer-peer, but not chunks per peer.